ChethiyaCK/Q1-Student-Registration-Form-/README.md

 ## Additional Insights
 - Best User Experience.
-- Concern more of student security be strengthen password quality.
+- Concern more of student security by strengthen password quality.